alexandrehtrb/Pororoca/README.md

 * Secret variables.
 * Collections and environments can be exported together in a single file.
 * Full export and import compatibility with Postman.
-* Much lower memory usage - around six times less than Postman.
+* Much lower memory usage - around five times less than Postman.
 * Automated testing.
 * Fast startup time.
 * Free and open-source.